Carlos I. Noriega: Military career

 Noriega was a member of the Naval ROTC unit at the University of Southern California and received his commission in the United States Marine Corps in 1981.
 Following graduation from flight school, he flew CH-46 Sea Knight helicopters with HMM-165 from 1983 to 1985 at Marine Corps Air Station Kaneohe Bay, Hawaii.
 Noriega made two 6-month shipboard deployments in the West Pacific/Indian Ocean, including operations in support of the Multinational Peacekeeping Force in Beirut, Lebanon.
 He completed his tour in Hawaii as the Base Operations Officer for Marine Air Base Squadron 24.
 In 1986, he was transferred to MCAS Tustin, California, where he served as the aviation safety officer and instructor pilot with HMT-301.
 In 1988, Noriega was selected to attend the Naval Postgraduate School in Monterey, California, where he earned two master of science degrees.
 Upon graduation in September 1990, he was assigned to United States Space Command in Colorado Springs, Colorado.
 In addition to serving as a Space Surveillance Center Commander, he was responsible for several software development projects and was ultimately the command representative for the development and integration of the major space and missile warning computer system upgrades for Cheyenne Mountain Air Force Station.
 At the time of his selection, he was serving on the staff of the 1st Marine Aircraft Wing in Okinawa, Japan.

-He has logged approximately 2,200 flight hours in various fixed-wing and rotary-wing aircraft.
+He logged nearly 3,000 flight hours during his time in the military, in which he flew more than 20 different aircraft.